What is app provisioning in Microsoft Entra ID?

-Azure AD features preintegrated support for many popular SaaS apps and human resources systems, and generic support for apps that implement specific parts of the SCIM 2.0 standard.
+Microsoft Entra features preintegrated support for many popular SaaS apps and human resources systems, and generic support for apps that implement specific parts of the SCIM 2.0 standard.

 Applications that support SCIM 2.0: For information on how to generically connect applications that implement SCIM 2.0-based user management APIs, see Build a SCIM endpoint and configure user provisioning.

 How do I set up automatic provisioning to an application?